MEET OUR TEAM

 John Ole Tingoi is a Laikipia Maasai who has been working on human rights advocacy for the last 16 years, advocating for the rights of pastoralist communities in Northern Kenya.
 He has experience working with the Kenyan government, specifically in the National Registration Bureau and Civil Registration Services.

-John developed a passion for land and human rights advocacy, as well as for social transformation of pastoralist communities, with whom he has worked extensively.
+John has a passion for land and human rights advocacy, as well as for social transformation of pastoralist communities, with whom he has worked extensively.
 He has received training in community development, participatory methodologies, intellectual property law and documentation.
 John has also participated in international negotiation processes and contributed to a number of policy proposals — the first Kenyan Policy on Traditional Knowledge, Cultural Expression and Folklore, the National Land Policy, and article 8 of the Convention on Biological Diversity.
-He is currently working with IMPACT as a program officer, assisting communities which are undergoing the process of community land registration.
-In addition to this, he takes part in fundraising and puts together reports for IMPACT partners.

-Lempaira Desmond Elijah is the Program Officer for IMPACT’s Community Land Protection Program, which empowers pastoralist communities across northern Kenya to understand and claim their collective tenure rights.
+Lempaira Desmond Elijah is the Program Manager for IMPACT’s Community Land Protection Program, which empowers pastoralist communities across northern Kenya to understand and claim their collective tenure rights.
 He oversees the day-to-day operations of the project and coordinating a group of paralegal workers based at the community level.
 Lempaira is so enthusiastic and committed to supporting the pastoralist communities to benefit from the available information and natural wealth found on their community lands.
 His urge to support communities comes from him being a pastoralist, born and raised in the plains of Laikipia County and motivated by tremendous steps other communities have made in developing and improving their living standards.
-In his day-to-day exertion with the pastoral communities in the Northern Kenya, Lempaira is; -

 Prior to joining IMPACT, Lempaira worked at the African Education Trust and Nyada Public Accountants mainly on both qualitative and quantitative data analysis.
 Lempaira earned a Bachelor’s degree in Arts from the University of Nairobi.
 In addition to this, he has a Certificate Course in SPSS, STATA and Advanced Excel from the University of Nairobi, certificate on the Human Dignity; The Universal Declaration on Human Rights from Amnesty International, a certificate on E-learning course on the Rights of Indigenous Peoples from the United Nations Human Rights Office of the High Commissioner and, also the Legal Empowerment Leadership Course from the Legal Empowerment Network which is the largest community of grassroots justice defenders in the world.
 The network brings together 2472 organizations and 9472 individuals from over 160 countries, all working to advance justice for all.